maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

         @media (-webkit-min-device-pixel-ratio: 2), (min-resolution: 192dpi)
           @content

-How do you use them?
-First we'll place them in a sass partial called [_media_queries.sass][], and then import them into our application.scss file:
+To activate this mixin uncomment *@import "media_queries";* in *application.scss*:

     /* MIXINS
       ============================================================================ */
     @import "compass";
+    // @import "susy";
     @import "media_queries";
-    @import "mixins"
+    @import "mixins";

-Then if you want to specify a particular style for an element, lets say a different font color for super small screens for .some-class, you might write something like this:
+Then if you want to specify a particular style for an element, for example a different font color for super small screens for *.some-class*, you might write something like this:

     .some-class
       color: blue
       @include breakpoint(xxs)
         color: red

-Now for any device with a minimum device screen size less than 130px (as defined by the xxs breakpoint), the font color will be red, and blue for everything else.
-Pretty straightforward.

-There's a whole heck of a lot more you can do with media queries.
+Now for any device with a minimum device screen size less than 130 pixels (as defined by the xxs breakpoint), the font color will be red, and blue for everything else.
+This is a very basic example, there's a whole heck of a lot more you can do with media queries.
 Here are some good references for you if you're interested in learning more:

 - [Media queries][]
 - [Responsive Web Design in Sass: Using Media Queries in Sass 3.2][Sass Media Queries]